Developing a Comprehensive Emergency Action Plan

 As defined by the Occupational Safety and Health Administration (OSHA) in Standard 1910.38(a), every company or organization must have an EAP.
 Everyone can benefit from creating an EAP, from small firms to large organizations.
 It’s vital for companies with guests, customers, or on-site travelers, as well as those operating in risk-prone areas.
 An EAP can guarantee that everybody knows probable dangers and understands how to react if an unexpected situation occurs.

 No two EAPs are alike, and the particularities of each will depend on many factors, such as building construction, operating hours, staff qualifications, and more.
-Despite this, there should typically be some universal components incorporated into most EAPs, including:
+However, there should typically be some essential components incorporated into most EAPs, including:

 Procedures for Evacuation, Escape Routes, and Floor Plans